SchildiChat/schildi-revenge/README.md

 - Design in the tradition of SchildiChat clients
 - Easy to maintain, with as least effort as possible to make me happy
 - Embrace command mode
+- Long-term: Good enough for non-power-users to use mouse-only / intuitively

 ## Non-goals